Luiz-N/MVC_Comparison/README.md

 ## Process

 Ember was chosen for this task since it's the framework I know best and would allow me to use an external API the "ember way" for the first time.
 This ultimately ended up being the most challenging part.
 I started by learning how ember's [custom link adapter/serializer] (http://emberigniter.com/fit-any-backend-into-ember-custom-adapters-serializers/) worked.
-After understanding how that worked (document is sparse) I started looking around for different charting libraries and played with chart.js before deciding to just go with highcharts.
+After understanding how that worked (documentation is sparse) I started looking around for different charting libraries and played with chart.js before deciding to just go with highcharts.
 Bootstrap was used for a grid system.

-Following Ember's evolving best practices I used no controllers and instead created a Dashboard component that contained multiptle children chart-components.
+Following Ember's evolving best practices I used no controllers and instead created a Dashboard component that contained multiptle children ember-highchart components.
 For simplicity there are only two models: "repo" and "weeklyCommits".
 A repo hasMany weeklyCommits.
-These models were also influenced by the available backend API.
+These models were also influenced by the structure of the backend API.

 The app is hosted on Heroku.